simorgh1/sample-app-cd/Readme.md

 - Configured AWS CLI
 - CodeCommit Credentials and access for your account
-- EC2 Role for CodeDeploy with Policy AmazonEC2RoleforAWSCodeDeploy.
 - Service Role for CodePipeline
-- CodeDeploy Role with policy AWSCodeDeployRole
 - A Key Pair for accessing the EC2 instance

 ## Creating and using the CodeCommit Repository